-The Board has concluded that five of the six Non-Executive Directors who held office during 2020 are independent.
+The Board has concluded that five of the six Non-Executive Directors who held office during 2021 are independent.
 In reaching this conclusion the Board has considered the following relationships and associations:

-- Mr Day had no previous association with the Company or any other relationships that were relevant to his independence. - Ms Stein had no previous association with the Company or any other relationships that were relevant to her independence. - Mr Zeng is not considered independent due to current and previous roles with (or with entities associated with) a substantial shareholder in the Company. - Ms O'Toole had no previous association with the Company or any other relationships that were relevant to her independence. - Ms In't Veld had no previous association with the Company or any other relationships that were relevant to her independence.
+- Mr Day had no previous association with the Company or any other relationships that were relevant to his independence. - Ms Stein had no previous association with the Company or any other relationships that were relevant to her independence. - Mr Zeng is not considered independent due to current and previous roles with (or with entities associated with) a substantial shareholder in the Company. - Ms O'Toole had no previous association with the Company or any other relationships that were relevant to her independence. - Ms In't Veld had no previous association with the Company or any other relationships that were relevant to her independence. - Mr Bevan was CEO of Alumina Limited between 2008 and 2013.
+The Board concluded that his employment with Alumina does not materially impede his objectivity, exercise of independent judgement, or ability to act in the best interests of the Company.

-In addition, the Board considered the following relationships and associations in respect of other Directors in 2020:
+In addition, the Board considered the following relationships and associations in respect of other Directors in 2021: